toe7685/ha-wallboard-dashboard/CONFIGURATION.md

 ## Disabling Features

-To disable features you don't need:
+This project is designed so you can disable data sources in `entities.yaml` without needing to edit the dashboard layout.

+Note: disabling a feature stops its data and logic, but the corresponding card may still appear (usually showing placeholders).
+If you want to remove a card entirely from the layout, follow **docs/CUSTOMIZATION.md**.

 ### Disable School Features
-1. In `entities.yaml`, set `calendar_school: none`.
+1. In `entities.yaml`, set `school_features_enabled: false`.
-2. In the Dashboard YAML, delete the `lunch` grid area cards.
+2. (Optional) Remove the lunch cards from the layout: see **docs/CUSTOMIZATION.md**.

 ### Disable Sports
 1. In `entities.yaml`, set `team_1` through `team_4` to `none`.
-2. In the Dashboard YAML, delete the team cards.
+2. (Optional) Remove the sports row from the layout: see **docs/CUSTOMIZATION.md**.

 ### Disable Meals Calendar
 1. In `entities.yaml`, set `calendar_meals: none`.
+2. (Optional) Remove the dinner card from the layout: see **docs/CUSTOMIZATION.md**.

 ---